Amateurs Identify U.S. Spy Satellite Behind President Trump's Tweet

 Langbroek went further still.
 He was able to reconstruct the picture taken by USA 224 by matching the obliqueness of the circular launch pad in the image tweeted by Trump.
 His calculation showed that the photo was taken from the vantage of USA 224.
 Langbroek and another online researcher, Christiaan Triebert, also used shadows cast by towers around the launch pad as sun dials—allowing them to verify the time at which the photo was taken.

-Both techniques point the finger at USA 224, which flew near the site at 2:14 PM local time.
+Both techniques suggest the pictures were snapped by USA 224, which flew near the site at 2:14 PM local time.
 "The match was perfect, basically," Langbroek says.

 So the position of the satellite at 09:44:23 was taken, and in STK I let the viewq from the satellite point towards the launch platform.
 That yielded this.
 It is a very good match so there is no doubt in my mind that it is an image taken by USA 224. pic.twitter.com/R4XGdnzPis— Dr Marco Langbroek (@Marco_Langbroek) August 31, 2019